 How To Calm Your Inner Angry Woman

-Women's ire is often a source of derision.
-Angry women are often stereotyped as being ungrateful, bothersome, and unpleasant to be around, while men are often encouraged or at least supported in feeling and expressing anger.
-Unfortunately, this can often create a vicious cycle in women, wherein anger is felt but suppressed to continue to appear feminine or sedate, leading to more anger and resentment.
-Without a healthy way to calm, express, and utilize one's anger, women can fall into this trap quickly and easily, and experience anxiety, fear, and frustration as a result.
+Women’s anger is often either a source of derision or patronization.
+While men are often encouraged or at least supported in feeling and expressing anger, women when angry are often stereotyped as being ungrateful, bothersome, or unpleasant to be around or looking cute.
+This can often create a vicious cycle in women, wherein anger is felt but suppressed to continue to appear feminine or sedate, leading to more anger and resentment.
+Without a healthy way to calm, express, and utilize one’s anger, women can fall into this trap quickly and easily.
+As a result, they can experience anxiety, fear, and frustration.

 The Mechanism Anger

-Anger is a basic emotion that presents in both men and women.
-Although men are typically associated with anger far more than women, this is not necessarily a biological compulsion; instead, some psychologists have argued that anger is more readily supported in males by society, and women who express anger are derided and shoved aside.
+Anger is a basic emotion that presents in both women and men.
+Although men are typically associated with anger far more than women, this is not necessarily a biological compulsion.
+Instead, some psychologists have argued that anger is more readily supported in boys and men by society, while girls and women who express anger are derided and shoved aside.
 This conditioning begins in childhood, as little girls are encouraged to be quiet, accepting, and meek, while little boys are encouraged to utilize aggression and physical altercations to express themselves.
-While neither of these is healthy, it is perhaps not as common for men to recognize a problem with feeling and expressing anger.
+Neither of these is healthy.
+And it is perhaps not as common for men to recognize a problem with feeling and expressing anger.
 Instead, it is usually women who recognize something is off with their relationship to anger, even though they might not know exactly what to do with it.

 Despite this, anger has a purpose.
-Anger can encourage people to take action-take someone who decides to donate to an animal shelter following the indignation felt after watching an ad about animal abuse, for instance.
-Anger can reveal unhealed trauma or trouble-take someone who feels irrational anger upon hearing parents praise their children for their accomplishments.
+Anger can encourage people to take action.
+For example, someone decides to donate to an animal shelter following the indignation felt after watching an ad about animal abuse.
+Anger can also reveal unhealed trauma and unresolved childhood issues.
+For example, a person feels irrational anger upon hearing parents praise their children for their accomplishments.
 The person might feel this anger because when they were a child, they weren’t encouraged by their own parents.
-Anger is a powerful tool and can provide immense insight into your pain and needs.
+Anger is a powerful tool and can provide immense insight into your own pain and needs.

-When anger is felt, there are many reactions men and women can engage in.
-The healthiest reaction is being assertive; assertion allows you to fight for yourself (or others) in a way that is not only respectful of the person(s) with whom you are upset but also respectful of you and your individual needs.
+When anger is felt, there are many reactions women and men can engage in.
+The healthiest reaction is being assertive.
+Assertion allows you to fight for yourself (or others) in a way that is not only respectful of the person(s) with whom you are upset but also respectful of you and your individual needs.
 Asserting your position, whether it be one of indignation, fear, or concern, allows you to embrace your anger in a useful, productive way.

 Anger, Women, And Expectations

 Women are expected to be the nurturers, the gentle ones, or the peacemakers.
-Women are not usually praised or encouraged for their ability to incite change or lead but are instead seen as homemakers and in some ways "less" than their male counterparts.
-Anger comes into this equation often, as anger is seen as a masculine trait and one that is abhorrent in women.
-Men's anger is allowed to promote vast change and inspire fear, while a woman's anger is typically sneered at and chided as being unnecessary, excessive, or unreasonable, or even dismissed as cute.
+Women are not usually praised or encouraged for their ability to incite change or lead.
+They are instead seen as homemakers and in some ways “less” than their male counterparts.
+Anger comes into this equation often as anger is seen as a masculine trait and one that is abhorrent in women.
+Men’s anger is allowed to promote vast change and inspire fear.
+Conversely, a woman’s anger is typically sneered at and chided as being unnecessary, excessive, or unreasonable, or even dismissed as cute.

-Sadly, much of these issues are derived from societal conditioning of both men and women; rather than men leading a charge against women's anger, women themselves often feel uncomfortable, masculine, or at odds when they even feel anger, let alone express it.
-Given that this is the case, calming your inner angry woman requires far more than a few bubble baths and a glass of wine, despite what many "self-care" tips would have you believe.
+Much of these issues are derived from societal conditioning of both men and women.
+Rather than men leading a charge against women’s anger, women themselves often feel uncomfortable, masculine, or at odds when they feel anger, let alone express it.
+Given that this is the case, calming your inner angry woman requires far more than a few bubble baths and a glass of wine, despite what many “self-care” tips would have you believe.

 Learning To Embrace Anger

-The first step in calming your inner angry women is learning to embrace your anger.
-When anger is suppressed, ignored, or turned away, resentment festers and gives birth to additional bouts of anger, which are then repressed, and this cycle continues until fury become a way of life.
+The first step in calming your inner angry woman is learning to embrace your anger.
+When anger is suppressed, ignored, or turned away, resentment festers and gives birth to additional bouts of anger, which are then repressed.
+This cycle continues until fury becomes a way of life.
 Women who have fallen into this cycle often find themselves growing judgmental, hard, and closed off, as an entire aspect of their emotional lives are turned off and shoved off to the side.

-Learning to embrace anger means not suppressing or ignoring it, but allowing your body to feel the spike of adrenaline anger causes and to allow the experience of feeling angry to wash over you.
+Learning to embrace anger means not suppressing or ignoring it.
+It means allowing your body to feel the spike of adrenaline that anger causes and allowing the adrenaline to wash over you.
 Blushing, stammering, shaking, sweating, and dizziness can accompany anger.
 It can be caused by injustice, frustration, powerlessness, and any number of slights, real or imagined.
-Part of embracing your anger means leaning into the anger and allowing yourself to determine what it was that made you angry in the first place, and trace your emotions from there.
-Doing so will allow you to develop a healthier relationship with yourself, and a healthier relationship with your anger.
+Part of embracing your anger means leaning into the anger and determining what it was that made you angry in the first place and then tracing your emotions from there.
+Doing so will allow you to develop a healthier relationship with yourself and a healthier relationship with your anger.

 Healthy Expressions Of Anger